 Rats are one of the most hated pests in the world.
 Not only are they frightening, but they're also unsanitary and can cause damage to your home.
 Getting rid of rats can be tricky, though, as they can fit through very small spaces and they are highly adaptable.

 There are several methods for dealing with a rat infestation, including setting traps and even getting a cat.
 If you prefer a natural, non-killing approach, you might consider compounds or products that are believed (or advertised) to repel rats.
 While there are a few odors that have been shown to bother or even repel rats, application of these odors by itself is generally ineffective at keeping rats out of a house or garage.
 They can, however, keep rats from very specific areas, such as a corner where rats return to to nest.

 Plant Oils to Repel Rats

 There are also some word-of-mouth accounts that peppermint oil is an effective rat repellent.
-It's easy to see why peppermint oil would be a popular choice, as it's affordable, accessible, safe and smells good (to humans at least), although there's no scientific evidence supporting peppermint oil as an effective rat repellent, but it may be worth a try.
-You can also plant certain types of herbs and plants, like peppermint (Mentha × piperita), around your garden or in pots in your home for a longer-lasting minty aroma.
+It's easy to see why peppermint oil would be a popular choice, as it's affordable, accessible, safe and smells good (to humans at least).
+Although there's no scientific evidence supporting peppermint oil as an effective rat repellent, it may be worth a try.
+You can also plant certain types of herbs and plants, like peppermint (Mentha x piperita, USDA zones 5-9), around your garden or in pots in your home for a longer-lasting minty aroma.

 Treating Infestations With Ammonia